PatrickHuembeli/QML-Course-UPC-2019/README.md

 - Add Batch normalization layers and dropout.
 Does it help to converge?
 - Do a PCA analysis and k-means on the layer before the classifier.
 - Implement the data augmentation.
 Explore the generated images and train the model with data augmentation.
+- At the end of the day, you should be able to reach more than 80% of accuracy on the test set.

 ## Homework Restricted Boltzmann Machines (Patrick Huembeli)